The 5 Best Camping Stoves of 2024

 Pros: The Coleman Cascade Classic is an update to Coleman’s original classic stove–while the color might be the most obvious change, what we’re most excited about is the improvement of the flame control dials.
 This stove gives you a much better ability to fine-tune the flame, giving you better simmer control than with the previous model.

 So, why did this stove, which is $25 more expensive than the Coleman Classic (below), earn our top budget stove spot?
-We think the auto-ignition and the improved flame control give this stove an overall better value, in spite of the slightly higher sticker price.
+We think the auto-ignition and improved flame control give this stove an overall better value despite the slightly higher sticker price.

 Cons: While the flame control has been improved over the earlier model, it still doesn’t match the Everest 2x, so this stove is best suited for cooking simpler meals that don’t need precision heat.